Boooru/BooruViuMD/README.md

 # BooruViu

 A user-friendly GUI application meant to stream collections of images from your favorite artists and repositories.
 Fetch images from Twitter, Pixiv, or even your favorite Booru!
+Switch seamlessly and easily between your favorite image providers, and configure each of them just the way you want!

 ## Features

 BooruViu implements a suite of features, some of which may not be available on certain image sources.
 - All
-    - Easily download, go to source, reverse-image-search, or open in browser
+    - Easily download, go to source, reverse-image-search (coming soon), or open in browser
 - Boorus:
     - Full booru syntax support, including tags and sorting.
     - Configure individual booru's to blacklist or require specific tags automatically